RISHABH12005/UIUX/README.md

 ---

-## *About CSS*
+## *CSS (Cascading Style Sheets)*
-CSS (Cascading Style Sheets) is responsible for styling the appearance of a web page, making it visually appealing & user-friendly.
+ A responsible for styling the appearance of a web page, making it visually appealing & user-friendly.

 - Controls colors, fonts, spacing, layouts, animations.
 - Separates design from content for better organization.